Michael-Reefe/Loki.jl/README.md

 This boolean option determines whether to include a dust covering fraction in the attenuation curve.
 This only applies if `extinction_curve` is set to `"calzetti"`.

+`tie_template_amps = false`

+This option determines whether or not template amplitudes should be tied between different channels - the default (false) means that a template may have different normalizations in each subchannel in the fit, allowing it to fit jumps in the continuum.
+This option only applies for MIR data.
+Optical data is assumed to only have 1 channel.

+`decompose_lock_column_densities = true`

+This option is used when fitting a "decompose"-type extinction curve.
+If enabled, the relative column densities of olivine, pyroxene, and forsterite will be locked to their best-fit values after the initial fit.
+Thus, they will not be allowed to vary for individual spaxel fits.

 `user_mask = []`

 This option allows the user to mask out predefined regions of the spectrum that will be ignored during the fitting process.
 To mask out a region bounded between $\lambda_1 < \lambda < \lambda_2$, add a tuple to the user mask of the format $(\lambda_1, \lambda_2)$.
 For example, `user_mask = [(5.5, 6.0), (10.2, 10.3)]` will mask out the regions between 5.5-6 μm and 10.2-10.3 μm.